MICLab-Unicamp/LobePrior/README.md

 - **Creation of unbiased probabilistic models**: probabilistic maps of the lobar regions were developed based on normal cases, in a systematic manner and independently of the training data, thus avoiding bias and promoting a more generalizable anatomical representation;

-- **Expanded dataset**: the present study uses a more diverse and comprehensive dataset compared to the previous version;
+- **Expanded dataset**: expanded from 44 training and 14 testing samples to 150 training and 85 testing samples, now including cases with severe lung lesions;

+- **Test set**: added a new set including severe lesions to evaluate performance under challenging conditions;

-- **Improved loss functions**: the loss functions were refined to better guide the learning process, especially in regions with ambiguous or incomplete fissures;
+- **Improved loss functions**: changed from Focal Loss to Dice Loss for better optimization.
+The loss functions were refined to better guide the learning process, especially in regions with ambiguous or incomplete fissures;

-- **More comprehensive evaluation**: the method was tested on a larger number of scans, including cases with multiple and extensive lesions, enabling a more rigorous validation of the proposed approach.
+- **More comprehensive evaluation**: the method was tested on a larger number of scans, including cases with multiple and extensive lesions, enabling a more rigorous validation of the proposed approach;

+- **Architecture redesign**: replaced five independent AttUNets (without weight sharing and inefficient) with a single network comprising seven decoders with shared weights.

 ---